b = oDataTable.LoadFromFile(sFile, sParams)

 If a full path is not entered, then it is completed relatively according to the application file folder.
 It is recommended to use the PROMOTIC path syntax - see PROMOTIC path to files and folders.

-"filetype:xxx;" (mandatory) - It defines the type of the file specified by the sFile parameter
+"filetype:xxx;" (mandatory) - Specifies the type of the file specified by the sFile parameter

 ini - type is a INI file.